Connect with others who understand.

 Cutaneous Lupus Erythematosus

-Cutaneous lupus erythematosus (CLE) is a type of lupus that affects the skin and can cause rash or increased skin sensitivity.
-These rashes usually appear on skin that’s regularly exposed to the sun (and so is a type of photosensitivity), but they can appear anywhere.
+Cutaneous lupus erythematosus (CLE) is a type of lupus that affects the skin and can cause a rash or increased skin sensitivity.
+These rashes usually appear on skin that’s regularly exposed to the sun (and is a type of photosensitivity), but they can appear anywhere.
 While most people don’t often expose the skin under their breasts to the sun, some swimsuits may expose enough to cause CLE symptoms.

-There are three main types of CLE.
+Keep reading to learn about the three main types of CLE.

 Chronic Cutaneous Lupus